bjarnig/OF/README.md

 # OF
-A small software framework that consists of four main process categories:
+A small SuperCollider framework that consists of four main process categories:
 * Synthesis processes with dynamic waveform generation
 * Atomic sound transformations that adapt to incoming signals
 * Operation pipelines and algorithms to control and generate them